 A proper ingredient measure is vital to brew any sort of coffee.
 The case is no exception here.

 Step 2 Grinding Coffee & Filling the Basket

-A coffee grinder is best for grinding the coffee beans finely before putting them into basket.
-Of course the case is different if you are already using well-grinded (course grind) coffee beans.
+A coffee grinder is best for grinding the coffee beans finely before putting them into the basket.
+Of course, the case is different if you are already using well-grinded (coarse grind) coffee beans.